Blostrupsen/disaster_response_pipelines/README.md

 # Disaster Response Pipeline Project

-Figure Eight has provided data related to messages, categorized into different classifications, that have been received during emergencies/disasters.
+Figure Eight https://www.figure-eight.com/ has provided data related to messages, categorized into different classifications, that have been received during emergencies/disasters.
 This project try to recognize these categories in order to cater for quicker responses to the emergency messages.
 Using machine learning techniques, (Random Forest Classifier) we are able to predict the category with an accuracy of around XX %.

-The process was carried out as follows:
+### The process was carried out as follows:

-###1.
-Data Processing
+    1. Data Processing

+        Assessing and cleaning the data, so that it can be utilized by machine learning algorithms.
+        See details in the ETL Notebook.

-###2.
-Model training
+    2. Model training

+        Data was passed through a pipeline and a prediction model is made.
+        See details in the ML Notebook.

-###3.
-Prediction and Visualization
+    3. Prediction and Visualization

+        Making a web app for prediction and visualization, where user may try some emergency messages and see prediction.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.